top of page

 Triclosan's popularity surged during the 1990s and early 2000s, coinciding with heightened public awareness regarding hygiene.
 The belief that eliminating germs could substantially decrease illness risks resonated with consumers.

-Antibacterial products, particularly those containing Triclosan, became household staples.
+Antibacterial products, especially those containing Triclosan, became household staples.
 For instance, the market for antibacterial soaps grew from a mere $103 million in 2000 to approximately $650 million in 2015, highlighting the popularity of such products.
 Hand sanitizers and dish soaps also prominently featured antibacterial claims, capturing a significant market share during this period.

 The Health Concerns